 An SLB instance is created.
 For more information, see Create an SLB instance.

-Step 1: Start the listener configuration wizard
+Step 1: Configure the listener

 - Log on to the Server Load Balancer console.